Shicheng-Guo/AnnotationDatabase/hg19/miRNA/miRNA-SNP/readme.md

 * Download miRNA seed region bed: [miRNA.mature.hg19.bed]()
 * Identified all the miRNA-SNPs and MAF>0.01 in East Asian Population, Finally [95 SNPs](miRNAcommonSNP.txt) were identified.
 * Identified all the miRNA-SNPs and 0.01>MAF>0.001 in East Asian Population, Finally [117 SNPs](./rareAllele/miRNAcommonSNP.txt) were identified.
+* In order to do sex imputation, we need at least one chrX SNP, therefore, 95+117 SNPs were saved [here]()

 ```
 cd /gpfs/home/guosa/hpc/db/Gnomad/genome